xibodevelopment/backupwordpress/readme.txt

 * Option to have each backup file emailed to you.
 * Works on Linux & Windows Server.
 * Exclude files and folders from your back ups.
-* Control advanced options by defining any of the optional `Constants`.
+* Control advanced settings by defining any of the optional `Constants`.
 * Good support should you need help.
 * Spanish & Russian translations.